DEFENSE Critical METAL

 How credible is the Howells Lake asset?

-Hole 6 adds the strongest modern proof point to date, with 4.0 m of 70.2% antimony within 8.0 m of 42.2% antimony.
+Hole 6 is the strongest modern proof to date, returning 4.0 m at 70.2% Sb.

 What is the growth potential at Howells Lake?